MrWazaby/blog/content/posts/starlite-debian12.md

 ## Update the firmware

+Important notice: this section seems to cause issues to some users in the comments:
+> However, the part regarding flashrom caused me some troubles:

+Starlabs currently ships their Starlite MkV with Coreboot 24.11.
+But the binary is not yet available on their Git repository (I assume they have their reasons).
+I suggest that you mention using fwupd before considering flashrom.
+It would prevent accidental downgrades like the one I did (which caused battery monitoring issues).

 At the time I received my Starlite, I didn't have the latest firmware installed.
 You can install the latest firmware by running the following commands :
 ```bash
 sudo apt install flashrom